-We may share your FI to run our business.
+le may share your FI to run our business.
 We may share your FI with our Affiliates.
-Your consent to do so.
-We do not need ☐ We may share your FI to process transactions. ☐ We may share your FI to maintain your account(s). $\hfill \square$ We may share your FI to respond to court orders and legal investigations. $\hfill \square$ We may share your FI with companies that prepare our marketing materials.
+We do not need our consent to do so. ☐ We may share your FI to process transactions. ☐ We may share your FI to maintain your account(s). ☐ We may share your FI to respond to court orders and legal investigations. ☐ We may share your FI with companies that prepare our marketing materials.